mohamadsolouki/Breast-Cancer-Prediction/README.md

 ## Dataset

 The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, which contains features computed from digitized images of FNA samples.
 The dataset includes 569 instances, each with 30 features and a binary target variable indicating the diagnosis (M = malignant, B = benign).
-Wolberg,William, Mangasarian,Olvi, Street,Nick, and Street,W..
+- Citation: Wolberg,William, Mangasarian,Olvi, Street,Nick, and Street,W..
 (1995).
 Breast Cancer Wisconsin (Diagnostic).
 UCI Machine Learning Repository. https://doi.org/10.24432/C5DW2B.

 ## Features